 I reflect back on the incredibly difficult journey that I've been through just to get here, where I'm healthy and life is now normal again.
 I remember an illness that took 9-10 years of my life, that pushed me beyond my ability to endure again and again and again.
 I remember how battling this illness wore me out and broke me down physically, mentally, and psychologically.
 The relentless torrent of adversity nearly extinguished the small flickering flame of hope in my life.
 There just aren't words to describe the intensity and duration of my suffering.
 I suffered from horrific food allergies, poor digestion, low blood counts, and skin rashes amongst other things.

 I wish that I could say that my recovery was swift and easy, but it was not.
 I had to put one step in front of the other, day after day, week after week, and month after month.
 I had to do extensive research, try new treatment modalities, and new nutritional plans.
 The journey back to health was long, arduous, and challenging.
-However, there is seldom a day that goes by now in which I do not thank the Creator for the precious gift of life.
+However, there is seldom a day that goes by now that I am not grateful for the amazing gift of life!

 Those years were the darkest of my life and I believe that it is a miracle that I'm here today--I know it is a miracle.
 I was given a true second chance to relive my life and this time differently.
 Though I would never, ever choose to go through intense suffering again, I gleaned wisdom, humility, and maturity through those most difficult years.
 Those years redefined who I am as an individual today.
 I am not a perfect human being today by any means, however I strive, I strive real hard to remember the lessons I learned during the darkest years of my life and I strive to live life with excellence, trying to keep the interests of others in mind, working to build better relationships with friends and family, and looking toward the future with excitement and awe!